vippsas/vipps-developers/settlements/README.md

 ## OCR

 OCR files are no longer provided by Vipps.
+Invoice payments are made directly from the user to the merchant, so settlement files are provided by the bank, not Vipps.
-Documentation for the legacy solution: [Vipps Faktura](ocr/vipps-invoice-api-vipps-faktura.pdf).
+Documentation for the legacy invoice solution: [Vipps Faktura](ocr/vipps-invoice-api-vipps-faktura.pdf).

 Details: See the [ocr](ocr/) folder.